 Scenography for Housing Apart Together.
 A first exhibition on collective housing projects in Flanders

-Today, Flanders is being asked to live smaller and closer together in village and city centers.
+How shall we live together?
+Flanders is rethinking its urban fabric, rethinking living and the landscape it proclaims.
 Collective housing projects are elevated to an ideal image, but at the same time they raise many questions.
 The 'Housing Apart Together' exhibition seeks to provide answers based on 20 collective housing projects in Flanders.
-The atmosphere and the daily (collective) life of the residents in the existing projects is being pictured.
+Central is the atmosphere and daily (collective) life of the residents being pictured.

 - With: Voet en De Brabandere